-Over the last several years I educated myself about nitric oxide and its affect on endurance in athletic performance.
-We know dietary nitrate has been proven to have a range of beneficial vascular effects including enhancing exercise performance in healthy individuals (Satnam and Webb 2013).
+Over the last several years I learned about nitric oxide and its effect on long-distance performance.
+We know dietary nitrate has been proven to have a range of beneficial vascular effects that could be beneficial (Satnam and Webb 2013).

-Also pre-clinical studies with nitrate have shown to enhance endothelial function, suppress inflammation, and inactivate ROS (Satnam and Webb 2013).
+Also, clinical studies with nitrate have shown to enhance endothelial function, suppress inflammation, and inactivate reactive oxygen species (Satnam and Webb 2013).

-However, I always wondered why we don’t pay more attention to what we consume after workouts to assist us in recovering more efficiently by promoting blood flow throughout the body, support cardiovascular and endothelial health, and target inflammation due to exercise.
+However, I always wondered why we don’t pay more attention to what we eat after workouts to help us in recovering more efficiently by promoting blood flow throughout the body, supporting cardiovascular and endothelial health, and targeting inflammation from exercise.

-If ATP levels (energy levels) cannot be maintained, intense muscle contraction near fatigue cannot relax as usual.
+If ATP levels (energy levels) cannot be maintained, intense muscle contraction cannot relax as usual.
 The contraction/relaxation cycle of the muscle shortens and slowly diminishes, leading to fatigue.
-When physical micro-damage results to muscles, working muscles are flooded by breakdown components, activating specific receptors that instigate the output of inflammatory mediators.
-However, this is a normal, healthy part of the healing process from overexertion and the rate of recovery depends on resolving the production of these inflammatory mediators and allowing the next wave of inflammatory signals to induce healing responses.
+When muscles experience physical micro-damage, they are flooded by breakdown components and inflammatory mediators.
+However, this is a normal, healthy part of the healing process from over-exertion and the rate of recovery depends on resolving the production of these inflammatory mediators and allowing the next wave of inflammatory signals to induce healing responses.

 Efforts to accelerate the resolution phase of muscle healing post-exertion have focused on reducing the overall inflammatory mediator release.

-Antioxidants were thought to exert some benefits by oxidative stress associated with inflammation, but application of antioxidants has brought mixed results – too fast of a decrease in exercise-induced inflammation can actually slow recovery.
+Antioxidants were thought to exert some benefits by oxidative stress associated with inflammation, but application of antioxidants has brought mixed results – decreasing exercise-induced inflammation too quickly can actually slow recovery.

-But most antioxidants are also anti-inflammatory, and in general, these molecules, whether naturally occurring in foods or from pharmaceuticals, have been associated with better recovery, partly, but not wholly, by an effect on speeding resolution by lowering inflammatory mediator output.
+But most antioxidants are also anti-inflammatory, and in general, these molecules, whether naturally occurring in foods or from supplements, have been associated with better recovery, partly, but not wholly, by an effect on speeding resolution by lowering inflammatory mediators.
 Nutrients with these properties are found in ginger, turmeric (as curcuminoids), and other polyphenols in berries and vegetables.

 Natural compounds that influence nitric oxide metabolism have been shown to improve circulation, and certain types of muscular performance, especially repeated exercise bouts with short rest periods.
 Thus, ingestion of nitric oxide mediators before exercise has merit to improve performance and delay expression of inflammatory mediators, one mechanism to improve recovery.